Text Annotation and Association Objects

 3. Click the Association Flow icon.

-Association Element Settings
+Association Object Settings

-Edit the Element's Identifier Value
+Edit the Object's Identifier Value

 2. Ensure that the Configuration panel displays.
 If not, show it.
 The Node Identifier setting displays.
 This is a required setting.